 Management reviews the carrying amounts of items in the financial statements at each balance sheet date to assess the need for revision or any possibility of impairment.
 Some items in the preparation of these financial statements require management's best estimate.
 Management determines these estimates based on assumptions that reflect the most probable set of economic conditions and planned courses of action.
 These estimates are reviewed periodically, and adjustments are made to net income as appropriate in the year they become known.
-Items subject to significant management estimates include the allowance for doubtful accounts, useful lives of capital assets, and fair value of the loan receivable.
+Items subject to significant management estimates include the allowance for doubtful accounts and useful lives of capital assets.
 Actual results could differ from those estimates.